The Big Griz

 This route takes inspiration from the Sea to Sky, The Great Granby, and B.C.
 Epic bikepacking routes that are located within British Columbia.

-The Big Griz is also the B.C. segment of the Great Northern Bikepacking Route.
+The Big Griz is also the B.C. segment of the Great Northern Bikepacking Route, although there are some routing variances between these two routes.

 Route Difficulty